aws-amplify/docs/docs/guides/functions/configuring-lambda.md

 ### Updating the default memory size

 When you deploy a function with Amplify, the default memory size will be set to a low setting (128MB).
 Often you will want to increase the default memory size in order to improve performance.
-A popular memory setting in Lambda is 1024MB as it speeds the function noticebly while usually keeping the cost the same or close to it.
+A popular memory setting in Lambda is 1024MB as it speeds the function noticeably while usually keeping the cost the same or close to it.

 To update the memory size, open __amplify/backend/function/function-name/function-name-cloudformation-template.json__ and set the `MemorySize` property in the `LambdaFunction` resource: